Frontier myth: The work of Richard Slotkin

-As noted above, Richard Slotkin has devoted a career to studying the myth of the frontier, writing three books on the subject, Regeneration Through Violence, Fatal Environment, and Gunfighter Nation.
-Slotkin's goal throughout this trilogy is to trace the myth of the frontier from the original colonies to the popular culture works of the twentieth century, tracing the evolution and influence of the myth (as further explained below).
-Throughout these works Slotkin defines myth as "a set of narratives that acquire through specifiable historical action a significant ideological charge."
-This definition is useful in understanding how scholars study myth, and why the myth of the frontier is significant.
-Slotkin's definition evolves throughout the trilogy, beginning with the general understanding of the myth of the frontier as viewing America as a land of opportunity for the strong to conquer, then incorporating capitalist exploitation of the land as America evolved into an industrialist nation, finally being used a vehicle for cultural ideology in the twentieth century era in popular culture.
+Historian Richard Slotkin has studied the myth of the frontier and written three books on the subject, Regeneration Through Violence, Fatal Environment, and Gunfighter Nation.
+His goal throughout this trilogy is to trace the myth of the frontier from the original colonies to the popular culture works of the twentieth century, tracing the evolution and influence of the myth (as further explained below).
+Throughout these works, he defines myth as "a set of narratives that acquire through specifiable historical action a significant ideological charge."
+His definition evolves throughout the trilogy, beginning with the general understanding of the myth of the frontier as viewing America as a land of opportunity for the strong to conquer, then incorporating capitalist exploitation of the land as America evolved into an industrialist nation, finally being used a vehicle for cultural ideology in the twentieth century era in popular culture.

 Overview

 There are two "Wests" – the historical West in which farmers, ranchers, miners, prostitutes, and criminals pursued their happiness, and the mythic West that took deep root in the American imagination.
 Western novels (dime novels, pulp fiction), mainstream literature (Cooper's Leatherstocking Tales), newspapers, and plays portrayed the West as both a barren landscape full of savages and a romanticized idealistic way of living for rugged men.

 Being a frontiersman in the so-called Wild West, a cowboy, rancher, or gold miner were idealized within American mystery.
 Mark Twain colorfully related that accounts of gold strikes in the popular press had supported the feverish expansion of the mining frontier and provoked mining "stampedes" during the 1860s and 1870s: "Every few days news would come of the discovery of a brand-new mining region: immediately the papers would teem with accounts of its richness, and away the surplus population would scamper to take possession…"

 Similarly the life of the hardy cowboy driving dusty herds of longhorns northward from Texas to the cattle markets Abilene and Dodge City, Kansas, was romanticized by the Eastern press.
 This transformed the cattle industry until the late 1870s.
 The former image of cowboys as ne'er-do-well and drifter changed significantly.
 They were now glorified as men of rough-hewn integrity and self-reliant strength.